-P. E. Holdsworth currently resides in the UK with her husband/muse Ben and is focusing on completing her debut memoir alongside continuing to work with other international authors of memoir, biography and creative non-fiction to help bring their books softly out of their dreams and onto a page.
+P. E. Holdsworth currently resides in Edinburgh with her husband where she is working on completing her debut memoir from the quiet of their 1820's apartment.
+Holdsworth continues to work with other international authors of memoir, biography, and creative non-fiction to help bring their books softly out of their dreams and onto a page.

 P. E. Holdsworth's Latest News

 A Selection of Articles by P. E. Holdsworth